shadowcatzero/fractal/README.md

 This is a mandelbrot set viewer written for fun bc it looks weird and cool to me.
 It's called fractal because it's easy to change the fractal in the code, and I would like to have some sort of simple scripting language for it eventually.

+It's normal rust, so `cargo run` should fully compile and start it.

 ## Features

 - Kind of infinite zoom in; wgsl, your vram, and your patience are the limiting factors